William Legge (Royalist): Civil War

 On the outbreak of the First English Civil War Legge joined the king's army, and was taken prisoner in a skirmish at Southam, Warwickshire, on 23 August 1642.
 Committed by the House of Commons to the Gatehouse Prison he escaped about 4 October 1642, and rejoined King Charles at Oxford.
 Henceforth he closely attached himself to Prince Rupert, and was wounded and again taken prisoner while under his command at the siege of Lichfield in April 1643.
 At the Battle of Chalgrove Field on 18 June 1643 he was temporarily taken prisoner on the field.
 After the first Battle of Newbury (20 September 1643), the king presented him with an ornate hanger and wanted to knight him.
 On 19 May 1644 Prince Rupert appointed him temporary Governor of Chester.

-After the death of Sir Henry Gage (January 1645), Legge succeeded him as governor of Oxford.
+After the death of Sir Henry Gage (January 1645), Legge succeeded him as governor of Oxford, and took over command of the Oxford City Regiment.
 He received a commission from Rupert authorising him to command in chief all the neighbouring garrisons except Banbury (7 May), and was appointed a Groom of the Bedchamber (12 April).
 During his governorship Oxford was besieged or blockaded by Thomas Fairfax (May–June 1645).
 Legge's attachment to Prince Rupert led to his removal from command when the prince was disgraced for his hasty surrender of Bristol.
 When the king returned to Oxford Legge was released, and acted again to serve the king as his Groom of the Bedchamber; he used the opportunity to try to heal the breach with Rupert, and urged the prince to submit to the king.